Watch D.O.G.S.® Program

 If you cannot locate your login and/or password for the WATCH D.O.G.S., call our office at 888.540.3647 (DOGS) and we will be happy to reset it.

-Do I need to attend the ‘7 Steps to Success’ training conference call before I can serve as a WatchDOG at my child’s school?
+Do I need to attend the ‘7-Steps to Success” training before I can serve as a WatchDOG at my child’s school?

-The ‘7 Steps to Success’ training conference call is designed to explain how to start a new WATCH D.O.G.S. program.
-The ‘7 Steps to Success’ training conference call is for principals, assistant principals, counselors, school representatives, Top Dog Coordinator, Top Dog Team members, and a representative from your parental involvement program.
-WATCH D.O.G.S. suggests your Watch Dog School Representative, Top Dog Coordinator, and Top Dog Team listen to the call at least once each year.
+The ‘7-Steps to Success’ training is designed to explain how to start a new WATCH D.O.G.S. program.
+The ‘7 Steps to Success’ training is for principals, assistant principals, counselors, school representatives, Top Dog Coordinator, Top Dog Team members, and a representative from your parental involvement program.
+WATCH D.O.G.S. suggests your Watch Dog School Representative, Top Dog Coordinator, and Top Dog Team listen to the training at least once each year.